-4.5.1 Uncompressed data
+4.5.1.
+Uncompressed data

-TIFF-F requires the ability to read and write at least onedimensional T.4 Huffman ("compressed") data.
+TIFF-F requires the ability to read and write at least one-dimensional T.4 Huffman ("compressed") data.
 Uncompressed data is not allowed.
-This means that the "Uncompressed" bit in T4Options or T6Options must be set to 0.
+The "Uncompressed" bit in T4Options or T6Options must be set to 0.